MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 **Guests**

 - **Guest Registrations** - Keep track of registered guests.
-Guest registrations are always linked to a booking and an Employee serves as a host.
+Guest registrations are always linked to a booking for an Employee.
+The Employee serves as a host.
 Guests are stored as a Contact record of type 'Guest'.
+Guests can be added via the Employee App.

 ## Manage and monitor facilities